TomasHubelbauer/csfd-digest/README.md

 Make pipeline failure (`npm start`) actually fail the pipeline.

 Render the movie popup by loading the movie file when opened in both versions.

+Figure out why serving `_.json` fails in GitHub Pages for both the old and the new apps.